AMERICAN FAMILY DAY

 HOW TO OBSERVE AMERICAN FAMILY DAY

-Enjoy your family!
-Play games outdoors or go for a walk.
-Pick up some fresh fruit and visit grandparents.
+How will you celebrate your family?
 Gather with other families and use #AmericanFamilyDay to post on social media.

 AMERICAN FAMILY DAY HISTORY